Delford M. Smith

-Delford Michael Smith (February 25, 1930 – November 7, 2014), also known as Del Smith, was an American aviator and businessman from the state of Oregon.
+Delford Michael Smith (born Michael King; February 25, 1930 – November 7, 2014) was an American aviator and businessman from the state of Oregon.
 He was orphaned at birth and then adopted at a young age.
 Smith graduated from the University of Washington, and then served in the United States Air Force.
 Smith founded Evergreen Helicopters in 1960.
 This was the first of seven interrelated companies founded by Smith.
 All his companies were headquartered in McMinnville, Oregon.
 Later, Smith created the Evergreen Aviation and Space Museum in McMinnville, home of the Spruce Goose.

 Early life

-Smith was born in Seattle, Washington on February 25, 1930.
-Just prior to his birth, Smith's parents were in an automobile accident.
+Smith was born Michael King in Seattle, Washington on February 25, 1930.
+Just before his birth, his birth parents were in an automobile accident.
 His father was killed in the crash and his mother died a short time later while giving birth to him.
-He was initially given the name Michael King (King being his birth-parents' name).
 After his birth, he was placed in an orphanage.
 At the age of 20 months, he was adopted by Emory and Mabel Smith and renamed Delford Michael Smith.

-Smith was raised by his adoptive mother in Bucoda, Washington.
+Delford "Del" Smith was raised by his adoptive mother in Bucoda, Washington.
 He grew up in poor conditions during the Great Depression and World War II.
 His mother worked in a candy factory and cleaned houses while Smith delivered newspapers and sold coal he found along local railroad tracks.
 He also did farm work in the summertime, using some of his money for flying lessons.

 Smith attended public schools in Centralia, including Edison High School, from which he graduated in 1949.
 He went on to attend Centralia Junior College for two years before enrolling at the University of Washington.
-While at the University of Washington he joined Phi Gamma Delta fraternity.
+While at the University of Washington, he joined Phi Gamma Delta fraternity.
 He graduated from college in 1953 with a bachelor's degree in business and psychology.
 While at the university, Smith was enrolled in the Air Force Reserve Officer Training Corps, so upon graduation, he was commissioned as an officer in the United States Air Force.

 The Air Force initially sent Smith to pilot training.
 However, he was released from flight training halfway through the program when it was discovered that he was color blind.
 Smith was then trained as a combat control team leader.
 This included his qualifying as a paratrooper.
 After completing his training, Smith was assigned to support the United States Army's 82nd Airborne Division.
 He served with that unit during the Korean War.
 While he was serving in the Air Force, Smith roomed with Slade Gorton, a future United States Senator.
 Smith and Gorton became lifelong friends.